storybookjs/react-native/docs/pages/basics/writing-stories/index.md

 ## Using Markdown

 As of storybook 3.3, [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) can be used in storybook by default.
-All you need to do is import a markdown file, and it will automatically be parsed into an HTMl string.
+All you need to do is import a markdown file, and it will automatically be parsed into an HTML string.
 You can then use that string in any addon that supports HTML (such as notes).

 ```js